mohammadabidhafiz1294/physics-notes/content/Quantum Mechanics/REL. Bet'n the Hamiltonian operator and the total energy of a quantum system.md

 - **Multi-particle Systems:**
     - The Hamiltonian expands to accommodate the kinetic energy of each particle and the intricate dance of potential energy due to inter-particle interactions.

 In essence, the Hamiltonian operator is the maestro of quantum energy.
-Its eigenvalues dictate the possible energies a quantum system can possess, making the Schrödinger equation the grand stage where the drama of quantum energy unfolds.
+Its eigenvalues dictate the possible energies a #Quantum-system system can possess, making the Schrödinger equation the grand stage where the drama of quantum energy unfolds.